-- Determine if changes need to be made to the strategy and initiatives of the organization.
+- Make changes to the strategy and initiatives of the organization if needed.

-- Continually reforecast and make decisions regarding the forecast.
-Once a forecast is created, then the variance reports should be off of the forecast first and the budget second.
+- Create a forecast then the variance reports should be off of the forecast first and the budget second.

 - Document the action items and review them at the start of the next meeting.

 Companies utilize forecasting to resolve budget allocation or to plan for anticipated expenses for the upcoming year.
 Take the time to forecast.
 Use the tips mentioned above to help achieve those organizational goals without wasting any time.
 Learn more fromÂ Enabling World-Class Decisions,Â the executive’s guide to understanding and deploying modern corporate performance management tools.